 - 2.2 The Chartered Institute of Public Finance and Accountancy (CIPFA) is the relevant standard setter for internal audit in local government in the United Kingdom.
-CIPFA has published Public Sector Internal Audit Standards ('PSIAS'), which encompass the Mission of Internal Audit and the mandatory elements of the Global Institute of Internal Auditors' International Professional Practices Framework (the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the Standards and the Definition of Internal Auditing).
+CIPFA has published Public Sector Internal Audit Standards ('PSIAS'), which encompass the mandatory elements of the Global Institute of Internal Auditors' International Professional Practices Framework, including its Definition of Internal Auditing, Code of Ethics, and its International Standards for the Professional Practice of Internal Auditing.
 These documents are therefore mandatory for internal audit in local government in the United Kingdom, and they are supplemented within PSIAS by additional public sector interpretation and guidance.
 CIPFA has also published a Local Government Advisory Note setting out sector-specific requirements for local government within the United Kingdom. - 2.3 Lancashire County Council's Internal Audit Service therefore operates in accordance with this mandatory definition, code, standards and advice. - 2.4 Section 151 of the Local Government Act 1972 states that every local authority in England and Wales, which includes Combined Fire Authorities should "make arrangements for the proper administration of their financial affairs and shall secure that one of their officers has responsibility for the administration of those affairs".
-In its Statement on the Role of the Chief Financial Officer in Local Government CIPFA has defined 'proper administration' as including compliance with the statutory requirements for accounting and internal audit.
-It also requires the person fulfilling the role of Chief Finance Officer to ensure an effective internal audit function is resourced and maintained.
+In its Statement on the 'Role of the Chief Financial Officer in Local Government', CIPFA has defined 'proper administration' as including compliance with the statutory requirements for accounting and internal audit.
+It also requires the Chief Finance Officer to ensure an effective internal audit function is resourced and maintained.

-3 Definitions
+Definitions

-3.1 Both the Global Institute of Internal Auditors and PSIAS set out the following definition of internal auditing:
+2.5 Both the Global Institute of Internal Auditors and PSIAS set out the following definition of internal auditing: